Subhangi-G/Amazon_Vine_Analysis/README.md

 The non-Vine reviews comprised 0% of the total reviews.

 ## Summary
-As this dataset contains only reviews from users that are not members of the Vine program, it can be confidently stated that there is no positivity bias for reviews from the Vine program.\
+As this dataset contains helpful reviews from only users that are not members of the Vine program, it can be confidently stated that there is no positivity bias here for reviews from the Vine program.\
 This could be because most of the books reviewed here may not have been sent to Amazon Vine members.

+#### Provide one additional analysis that you could do with the dataset to support your statement.

 An additional analysis was performed to support the above statement.
 The original dataset, as downloaded from the webite was filtered for reviews from Vine members (as seen in the pictures below) to see how many of the books were actually reviewed by Vine members.